Carghaez/EstimatePiByUniformRandom/README.md

 # Estimate Pi by uniform distributed random
-Estimate pi, given that you have a uniform distributed random (0, 1)
+Estimate Pi, given that you have a uniform distributed random (0, 1)